Manuel-Marquez1/reading-notes/README.md

 This means, that if a condition is **True** the for loop will continue working.
 However, if at some point, the condition returns **False** the for loop will stop.

-The **break** statement will also stop a loop from continue executing.
+The **break** statement will also stop a loop from continuing to execute.

 # How many times will a while loop execute?

 A while loop will continue working as long as / **while** a condition is **True**.
 However, once a condition returns **False** or encounters a **break** statement - the loop will stop working at that point.

+# CODE-201 Reading Notes

+On November 6th, 2023, I started CODE-201 at Code Fellows Software Development Bootcamp.
+The reading notes for this class will be written down below.